Hi everyone. Hope you are all surviving the

 On Saturday March 27th we appear at the Bankstown Sports Club in the

-Auditorium from 8 to 11pm and then on the Sunday (March 28th) we have a great concert with the
+Auditorium from 8 to 11pm and then on the Sunday (March 28th) we have a

 Fishers Ghost Community Orchestra at the Campbelltown Civic Centre from 3pm

-with the Finale being the orchestra and the Fiddlers Festival joining in on a
+with the Finale being the orchestra and the Fiddlers Festival joining in on

 rendition of Talkin Balkan.
 What a hoot!